These 10 suggestions will make the process easier for everyone.

 6) Don’t submit very late at night With everyone more tired and bleary eyed around midnight, it makes sense that mistakes will be made.
 If possible, have your student wait until the next day to review their application one more time then submit.

 7) If there’s a question neither of you understands, call the admissions office Admissions counselors prefer to hear from the student, so let yours make the call.
 Their offices are usually open during normal business hours.

-8) Applications don’t have to be completed in one sitting Your student can and should save as he goes along.
+8) Applications don’t have to be completed in one sitting Your student can and should save as they go along.
 Being able to save the application leaves time to find missing information or work on a section of the app before dinner or homework.
-When he’s ready, your student can simply log back in and review what’s been completed then move on to the next part.
+When they’re ready, your student can simply log back in and review what’s been completed then move on to the next part.

 9) Contact the college if a mistake is made on the application My son realized he’d transposed two of his Social Security numbers on an application right after he’d submitted it late one night (reread number 6).
 He went to his guidance counselor immediately the next morning who called the college admissions office with him and had the mistake corrected.